What are you researching?

 Artichoke extract

-Traditional Mediterranean remedy for liver and digestive health.
-Contains cynarin and chlorogenic acid.
-Evidence for cholesterol reduction and liver enzyme improvement.
+Mediterranean liver and digestive tonic containing cynarin and chlorogenic acid.
+Clinical trials show modest but consistent benefits for cholesterol reduction and liver enzyme improvement, with traditional choleretic (bile-stimulating) effects validated by modern research.

 LiverMetabolic syndrome